 After obtaining a liquor license, the Range opened the Lizard Rodeo Lounge, a welcoming, non-smoking gathering place for locals and visitors alike.
 The Lounge includes a full-service bar and offers a full service-menu as well as live, free entertainment featuring local New Mexico bands.
 Every Thursday is open mike night for all aspiring stars.
 The Range Cafe has since expanded to three locations–one on Menaul and one on Wyoming, both in Albuquerque–but the most popular remains the original restaurant in Bernalillo.

 A contemporary Southwestern artsy ambiance enhances your entire dining experience.
 Everywhere you turn, there’s something to catch your eye.
 Even the chairs and tables are functional art.
 While the milieu may seemingly scream “contemporary western,” ergo “home on the range,” the restaurant is actually named for the other kind of range–the one on which you prepare food.
 Several old stoves as well as stove art festoon the restaurant.
 Art and ambiance not withstanding, it’s the wonderful food that’s the big attraction.
 Not only are the portions profuse and most menu items familiar, they are generally delicious and reasonably priced.

-The Range is the brainchild of restaurant impresario Matt DiGregory whose other popular restaurant ventures in the Duke City area include the Standard Diner and now defunct and much missed Gregorio’s Italian Kitchen.
+The Range is the brainchild of restaurant impresario Matt DiGregory whose other popular restaurant ventures in the Duke City area include the Standard Diner in Albuquerque and the Freight House Kitchen & Tap Room in Bernalllo as well as the now defunct and much missed Gregorio’s Italian Kitchen.
 The entrepreneurial restaurateur is a visionary innovator whose restaurant concepts defy local stereotypes.
 His idea to combine fine cooking (such as applying French culinary techniques to the preparation of meatloaf) with comfort food was years before its time.
 The Range’s motto is “Ordinary Food Done Extraordinarily Well.”
 The Range lives up to that high standard.